 Avoid bending at your waist.

 Then, stretch your back a little bit for a few minutes.
+Perhaps even network with the people around you.

 Get up and walk around even.
 Go get some water, get a cup of coffee or tea.
 Anything, just make sure that you’re returning some blood flow to your entire body.